 If you are new to sports arbitrage you should first practise arbing without the use of real money.
 This is called paper trading and it’s a good way of learning the basics of the arbing process.
 Don’t dismiss the importance of paper trading – it gives you valuable knowledge about the whole betting procedure.

 When paper trading you will be making the same steps as you would be if you were betting for real, except confirming your bet.

 How to paper trade:

-- Start RebelBetting, select an arb in the list and find the match at each bookmaker.
-If you don’t have a RebelBetting user yet, download Rebelbetting and register.
+Start the sure betting service, select an arb in the list and find the match at each bookmaker.
+If you don’t have a user yet, register here.

-- Practice logging your fictional bets in your ArbBook (It’s free to download).
+Practice logging your fictional bets in the BetTracker.

 By practising paper trading you’ll soon get to know the differences in how each bookmaker behaves and you’ll get fast at catching arbs.

 There’s a lot to learn in the beginning but there’s no need to rush.
 In time, your confidence in arbing will grow.
-Download our free e-book and get more valuable tips on how to become a successful arbitrage trader.
 Also, don’t hesitate to sign up for Arbitrage Training, an online education course specifically aimed at RebelBetting users.

 The sure betting Starter plan is a good way to familiarize yourself with sure betting if you are a beginner.
 When you are comfortable you can move on to Pro.

 Hanna works with customer support and relations.
 Making sure every customer is as happy as can be is always her top priority, as well as educating them on how to make money on sports.
 She has graduated as a Journalist.